gbordyugov/cs143/assignment-2/README.md

 The latter is just a one-id let-expression prefixed by `b: String <- "buzz"` that could be trivially parsed with the help of a two-choice production rule.

+## Static vs dynamic types

+The _static_ type of an expression is the type that is assigned to the expression by the compiler at compile time.
+Contrarily, the _dynamic_ type is the type to which the expression evaluates at runtime, i.e. during execution.

+A type checker is called _sound_ if each expression's dynamic type is not broader (i.e. not a super-class of) than the static type.
+For example, it's OK to resolve a statically typed `Animal` to an `Dog` at runtime, but not the other way around.